-The general public was unaware criminals preyed on their hard working neighbors who couldn't fight for themselves and had no support from law enforcement.
-One student told me how prowlers raped her and her mom on a regular basis.
-They bursted into their home, attacked, and left.
+The general public was unaware criminals preyed on their hardworking neighbors who couldn't fight for themselves and had no support from law enforcement.
+One student told me how prowlers raped her and her mom regularly.
+They burst into their house, attacked, and left.
 With no other recourse, the women got large boards and nailed the windows and doors shut at night.
 The mother and daughter sat on the couch facing the door all night, taking turns to stay awake and keep watch.

 Another young female student carried a knife to school with her each day.
 Someone reported her, and the principal suspended her.
 When I investigated, I learned the weapon served to defend herself.
 A rapist assaulted her daily while she walked home.
 Terrified, no one would come to her defense.

-Most of us think of hunger as missing a meal and your stomach starting to growl.
-What these children experienced held excruciating pain, not simply loud growls.
+Most of us think of hunger as missing a meal, and your stomach starts to growl.
+What these children experienced held excruciating pain, not merely loud growls.

 "So, Devon, he grew up hungry himself and didn't want his baby brother and sister to go through that the way he did.
 So, 'dat boy made up his own mind to do good in school, to find a little job to help feed them.
 Wouldn' nobody hire a boy of fifteen years, though, 'cause de law say yo' gotta' be sixteen."'